kgajewska/LinearModels/MIMUW_2015/Project1/readme.md

 After each phase you should create a single report (e.g. with the use of knitr).
 This report will presented during classes and then scored.

-Report after phase 2 shall not be longer than 10 pages (may be much shorter).
+Report after phase 2 shall not be longer than 10 pages (may be shorter).

 Report after phase 3 shall summarise all your results from all phases and shall not be longer than 3 pages.